Fact-checked by the SnapMessages editorial team

 iPhone does not support side-by-side split-screen multitasking.
 Full stop.
 Apple’s official iOS support documentation confirms that iPhone multitasking is limited to Picture in Picture (PiP), which shrinks a video or FaceTime call into a small floating window while the user navigates elsewhere.
 No second app runs at full size; no divider exists to resize anything.

 This is a deliberate design choice, not an oversight.
 Apple has long prioritized a clean, single-app-focused interface on iPhone, reserving split-screen multitasking for iPad via Stage Manager and Slide Over.
 On iPad, the experience is genuinely competitive with Android.
-On iPhone, it simply isn’t available, regardless of which iPhone model you own or which version of iOS you run.
+On iPhone, it simply isn’t available, regardless of which model you own or which version of iOS you run.

 PiP is useful in a narrow context: watching a video while browsing, or keeping a FaceTime window open during navigation.
 But it is not equivalent to split-screen productivity.
 You cannot type in one app while reading in another.
 You cannot monitor a Google Sheets document alongside a Slack thread.
 The constraint is architectural, and as of iOS 19 (May 2026), Apple has not announced any change to this limitation on iPhone.